Rm 3.52, third floor of the Faculty of Arts Building

 - HI153 Making of the Modern World (undergraduate first-year core module)

-- HI176 Kill or Cure: The History of Medicine and Health (undergraduate first-year option module)
+- HI176 Mind, Body, and Society (undergraduate first-year option module)

 - HI34I Medicine, Empire and the Body, c.1750-1914 (undergraduate final-year Advanced Option module)